Vocab-Apps/mandarin-cantonese-api/HELP.md

 Reporting errors
 ----------------
-You can open an issue on [github](https://github.com/lucwastiaux/mandarin-cantonese-api/issues), or email [mandarincantonese@mailc.net](mailto:mandarincantonese@mailc.net) to report any problems.
+You can open an issue on [github](https://github.com/lucwastiaux/mandarin-cantonese-api/issues), or email [pinyin@mail.vocab.ai](mailto:pinyin@mail.vocab.ai) to report any problems.

 Want to support my work on this add-on, and get priority feature requests, bug fixes ?
 Become a supporter on patreon: https://www.patreon.com/lucw